akshayn/DM1/README.txt

 The output generated consists of following files:
-1) Inverse Document Frequency (IDF.txt)
+1) Inverse Document Frequency (IDF.csv)
-   This provides a list of words over all the articles and document frequency and inverse document frequency.
+   This provides a list of words over all the articles and document frequency and inverse document frequency for each word.

 2) Word List (word_list.txt)
    The list of words after trimming and removing stopwords and used for constructing feature vectors.